sjhloco/nornir_validate/README.md

 - Add a lot more IOS/IOS-XE, NXOS, ASA and Checkpoint commands to the actual_state.py and desired_state.j2.
 Unit-testing is already setup for the project so should hopefully speed up this process
 - Once happy with the commands add a layer of abstraction for *actual_state.py* and *desired_state.j2* so these can be fed in by the user when it is imported into another script to merge with the base files
 - Package it up as hopefully with a bigger command base and the ease of extending (abstraction of actual_state.py and desired_state.j2) should not be as much need to make changes to the base code
+- Add support for genie, not sure where you put the toggle of wether to use netmiko pr genie for a command
 - Drink a few beers 🍺🍺🍺
 - Convert JSON to HTML page something in the vain of the [Robot framework](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html)
 - Maybe look at what is involved to add it as a nornir plugin